tusiel/cron-scheduler/README.md

 Once you are finished, send a `end` command to the application and it will process your request.

 - To run the application in development mode, use the `run.sh` script.
-- To run the application in production move, use the `build.sh` script which will create a `build` folder with `osx` and `linux` distributions.
+- To run the application in production mode, use the `build.sh` script which will create a `build` folder with `darwin` and `linux` distributions.

 ### Tests
 All tests can be run using the `tests.sh` script.